Circuitscape/Omniscape.jl/README.md

 The intent of this repository is to provide an open-source, updated version of [Omniscape](https://nature.org/resilienceNW) with improved reliability and speed.
+Documentation is currently in development.